mattiapertusati/SPLUNK-SOC-LAB/kql/KQL_README.md

-# 🔵 Microsoft Sentinel KQL Detections
+# Microsoft Sentinel KQL Detections

-Questa cartella contiene le regole di rilevamento tradotte in **KQL (Kusto Query Language)**, pronte per essere implementate all'interno di un **Log Analytics Workspace** o come **Analytics Rules** in Microsoft Sentinel.
+This folder contains detection rules translated into **KQL (Kusto Query Language)**, ready to be implemented within a **Log Analytics Workspace** or as **Analytics Rules** in Microsoft Sentinel.

-## 🛠️ Come Utilizzare queste Regole
+## How to Use These Rules

-1. Accedi al portale di **Microsoft Sentinel**.
+1. Access the **Microsoft Sentinel** portal.
-2. Naviga su **Configuration > Analytics**.
+2. Navigate to **Configuration > Analytics**.
-3. Clicca su **Create > Scheduled query rule**.
+3. Click **Create > Scheduled query rule**.
-4. Copia il codice contenuto nei file `.kql` di questa cartella e incollalo nel campo **Rule query**.
+4. Copy the code contained in the `.kql` files in this folder and paste it into the **Rule query** field.
-5. Configura il mapping delle entità utilizzando i campi proiettati (es. `Computer`, `Account`).
+5. Configure the entity mapping using the projected fields (e.g., `Computer`, `Account`).

-## 🗂️ Copertura delle Regole KQL
+## KQL Rule Coverage

-Le query incluse coprono l'intera Kill Chain simulata nel laboratorio, sfruttando le tabelle standard di Microsoft 365 Defender e Sentinel:
+The included queries cover the entire Kill Chain simulated in the lab, using standard Microsoft 365 Defender and Sentinel tables:

-* **`DeviceProcessEvents` / `SecurityEvent`**: Utilizzate per tracciare la creazione dei processi anomali (es. `tscon.exe` per RDP Hijacking, `schtasks.exe` per le persistente, o l'uso di parametri offuscati in PowerShell).
+* **`DeviceProcessEvents` / `SecurityEvent`**: Used to track anomalous process creation (e.g., `tscon.exe` for RDP Hijacking, `schtasks.exe` for persistence, or the use of obfuscated PowerShell parameters).
-* **`SecurityEvent` (EventID 4720, 4732, 4697)**: Dedicate al monitoraggio del Active Directory e degli account locali (creazione utenti malevoli o scalate di privilegi nel gruppo Administrators).
+* **`SecurityEvent` (EventID 4720, 4732, 4697)**: Used to monitor Active Directory and local accounts (malicious user creation or privilege escalation in the `Administrators` group).

-## 📌 Nota sulla Normalizzazione dei Campi
+## Field Normalization Note

-Tutte le query sono state scritte per essere resilienti all'evasione.
-Nei casi in cui la riga di comando possa trovarsi in attributi differenti a seconda del tipo di agente di log (MDE o Log di Sicurezza classico), è stata implementata la funzione `coalesce()` per normalizzare i campi ed evitare falsi negativi.
+All queries were written to be resilient to evasion techniques.
+When the command line may be stored in different attributes depending on the type of logging agent (MDE or classic Security Logs), the `coalesce()` function has been implemented to normalize the fields and avoid false negatives.